traksel/goblaq/README.md

 To install Goblaq:
 1. Clone the repository to your machine and navigate to the directory.
-2. Run make install in the console.
+2. Run `make install` in the console.
 3. Add the services you want to monitor.
-Run goblaq watch help in the console and follow the instructions.
+Run `goblaq watch help` in the console and follow the instructions.
-4. Start the Goblaq daemon for real-time operation with goblaq daemon daemon, or run it in the background with make daemon.
+4. Start the Goblaq daemon for real-time operation with `goblaq daemon daemon`, or run it in the background with `make daemon`.
-5. Wait for some time while Goblaq gathers statistics, then execute goblaq status all.
+5. Wait for some time while Goblaq gathers statistics, then execute `goblaq status all`.

 ## EXAMPLE
 |NAME |URL|STATUS|TIMESTAMP|MESSAGE|